bitagoras/xtype/README.md

 **Example:**

-In this example a data structure contains some very big elements:
+In this example imagine that a data structure contains some very big elements:

 ```
 {